 The USS/UTM stores a mapping between CAA-Level UAV ID and the External Identifier.
 This External Identifier can be used at later point by the USS/UTM for accessing various services exposed by 3GPP network e.g. location information retrieval, monitoring event configuration etc. This behaviour is exactly the same as in 5GC case

+NOTE 2: If SBI interface is used for secondary DN authentication/authorization, then steps 15 through 17 can be via NEF/SCEF (not shown in the Figure 6.23.3.1-1) or via a new network function (not shown in the Figure 6.23.3.1-1) that may be introduced to provide a single interface towards the USS/UTM.

 19. The USS/UTM may now further configure the C2 communication related information on the UAV/UAVC.
 This is done at the application level, using default PDN connection that was established in Step 5, and the complete communication is transparent to 3GPP